 A horizontal GPO is going to be really the opposite.
 They’ll serve any vertical and have a myriad of options that will service those markets or verticals.

-What you tend to find on horizontal focused GPOs is that they focus on indirect spend, which is really everything that constitutes the everyday items that are going to affect most organizations or businesses like supplies and small parcels.
+What you tend to find on horizontal focused GPOs is that they focus on indirect spend.
+In short, this is really everything that constitutes the everyday items that are going to affect most organizations or businesses like supplies and small parcels.
 On the vertical side, you’re going to see some opportunities on direct spend.
 They are very specific to that market.

 How does an ideal GPO relationship look like?

 That’s how we try to position ourselves.
 Again, we don’t want to be just selling or throwing things off the shelf.
 We want to really consider ourselves as this advisor.
-Ideally, that’s the type of GPO relationship or procurement advisory relationship I would advise or encourage so that there’s real understanding.
+Ideally, that’s the type of GPO relationship or procurement advisory relationship I would advise or encourage.

 How do you think Spend Culture will evolve in the future?

-Anthony Clervi [00:12:10] I think the market will demand evolution, just like the market is demanding businesses to change how they approach company culture for their team members and employees.
+I think the market will demand evolution in the same way the market is demanding businesses to change how they approach company culture for their team members and employees.
 People want more freedom.
-They want more autonomy.
+Similarly, they want more autonomy.

 Noting this, I think this year alone will probably have the most investment in spend analytics tools or technology tied to procurement.
-So, I think it’s going to hopefully force some healthy capitalism and change how suppliers are going to market, and how they’re working with their customers.
+Hopefully, it will force some healthy capitalism and change how suppliers are going to market, and how they’re working with their customers.

-On the flip side, (so the Latin word for Una is actually “together”), we believe that it’s the end-user that’s actually buying the products and services, or participating in that format, is just as important as our supplier partner.
+On the other hand, we believe that it’s the end-user that’s actually buying the products and services or participating in that format, is just as important as our supplier partner.
+The Latin word for Una is actually “together”.
 I think it’s going to be more relational based.
 The technology component is great, but not just technology for technology.
 I kind of lean towards the approach of having good communicators take complicated information and make it simple.